-For Seizures/Unconscious.
-Refer to the tips outlined in the article about seizures in puppies.
-Once the seizure has finished, or when the puppy has fallen unconscious, you can still administer a sugar source.
-He doesn’t need to swallow.
+Once the seizure has finished, or when the puppy has fallen unconscious, you can still administer a sugar source; the dog doesn’t need to be able to swallow.
 It will be absorbed directly through the mucous membranes in the puppy’s mouth and transferred into the bloodstream.
 Honey works best for this.
 Rub the honey on the inside of the dog's lips and gums, and watch for recovery in five to 15 minutes.
 You can drive your puppy to the vet clinic during this period.

 When your puppy has suffered from a bout of hypoglycemia, you’ll know to be alert for the signs of low blood sugar in the future.
 You can also take steps to prevent the problem, especially if your puppy is a high-risk pet.

 - Schedule several meals every day.
 Toy breed adults and any young puppy have trouble eating enough food at one setting.
 So a small meal several times a day helps keep the blood sugar levels normal.

-- Provide dry food out all the time, in a puzzle toy ball, for intermittent snacking.
+- Put dry food out all the time, in a puzzle toy ball, for intermittent snacking.
 You can measure this amount, too, and regulate how much the puppy gets.
 This will help prevent puppy obesity, but provide healthy blood sugar levels.

 Most adult dogs won’t have problems with hypoglycemia.
 However, playing and running too hard without rest can cause low blood sugar even in adults that are not toy breed dogs.
 It’s up to pet parents to stay watchful and make sure the puppy and maturing dog eat right and maintain healthy food habits.